FAQs for Undergraduates

 Many students find that their math courses are the best predictor about whether they would enjoy the Biostatistics major.

 I am a first-year student.
-Can I apply to the BSPH Biostatistics program in February for matriculation in the Fall of my second year?
+Can I apply to the BSPH Biostatistics program for matriculation in the Fall of my second year?

 Such cases are unusual.
 We recommend that first-year students interested in applying discuss their plan with the Director of Undergraduate studies in the Biostatistics.